-Table 5 - Timelines to approve PCF applications in H2 2023:
+Table 3 - Timelines to approve PCF applications in H2 2023:

 Independent Review of the Fitness and Probity Approval Process The F&P approval process has continually evolved and been enhanced over time.
 However, it is now more than a decade in operation.
 In March 2024, the Central Bank commissioned an independent review of the F&P approval process to ensure that it remains effective into the future.
-It is expected that the findings of the review will be published in Summer 2024.
+The findings of the review will be will be published in Q3 2024.